Appraisily/CRM/docs/AppraisalReadyNotificationIntegrationGuide.md

 ### Common Issues

+1. **Invalid Process Type**: The `crmProcess` field must be exactly "appraisalReadyNotification".
+2. **Missing Required Fields**: Make sure all required fields are included.
+3. **Timestamp Format**: Ensure the timestamp is a number (milliseconds), not a string.
-1. **Permission Denied**: Ensure your service account has the `roles/pubsub.publisher` role.
+4. **Permission Denied**: Ensure your service account has the `roles/pubsub.publisher` role.
-2. **Topic Not Found**: Verify the topic name is correct and exists in your GCP project.
+5. **Topic Not Found**: Verify the topic name is correct and exists in your GCP project.
-3. **Invalid Message Format**: Double-check that your message structure matches the required format.
-4. **Incorrect Process Type**: The `processType` field MUST be "appraisalReadyNotification" exactly.

 ### Getting Help